*South Pas Back Then

 Holiday Lights

-Photograph by John C. Shaw took from "South Pasadena A Centennial History" by Jane Apostol
+Photograph by John C. Shaw taken from "South Pasadena A Centennial History" by Jane Apostol

 Holiday Lights Loop